 - Delaying payments to vendors/Increase in payable period/ Delayed material offtake

 - Cash flow issues for vendors; delay in supply; poor RM/component availability.

 - Incentivizing distributors to pay early; Demanding upfront payment; Cutting credit period of distributors.

 - Liquidity issues for distributors; restriction in line of credit available to retailers; reduced market availability of products.

-It does seem that whichever way a company turns, some pitfall awaits!
-However, a direction of solution can evolve if companies in this industry recognize that, at this point in time, with erratic supply, labour shortage and the new social distancing norms, capacity is their constraint; and can find a way to effectively exploit available capacity, fully.
+It does seem that whichever way an auto spare parts company turns, some pitfall awaits!
+However, a direction of solution can evolve if companies in this industry recognize that at this point in time, with erratic supply, labour shortage and the new social distancing norms, capacity is their constraint; and can find a way to effectively exploit available capacity, fully.

-Most companies at this time will be struggling to get their act together.
-So, those that can stabilize production, by aligning their supply chains quickly, will gain advantage.
-They can not only serve existing customers seamlessly but will also have the opportunity to sop up unserved demand and expand market share.
+Most auto spare parts companies at this time will be struggling to get their act together.
+So, those that can stabilize production by aligning their supply chains quickly will gain advantage.
+They can not only serve existing customers seamlessly, but will also have the opportunity to sop up unserved demand and expand market share.